weewx/weewx/examples/watchdog/readme.txt

   - Checks for lack of updates from station, sends an e-mail notification
   - Calls wunderfixer periodically
   - Checks for WMR300 rain counter warning and sends an e-mail notification
-    NOTE: This check is essentially a no-op for any other rainstation, but you can comment those lines out if you prefer
+    NOTE: This check is essentially a no-op for any other weatherstation, but you can comment those lines out if you prefer